xavierosee/blog/_posts/2020-11-12-print-hello-world.md

 That’s when I heard about an up-and-coming [Data Science bootcamp][le wagon data science], hosted by Le Wagon in the not-so-far city of Brussels, Belgium.

-I’d met with Le Wagon teachers and alumni when they were hosting their [Web Development bootcamp][le wagon web] in my former place of work, and knew the training was serious, intense and led to pivotal changes in career in a short time.
+I’d met with Le Wagon teachers and graduates when they were hosting their [Web Development bootcamp][le wagon web] in my former place of work, and knew the training was serious, intense and led to pivotal changes in career in a short time.

 After a couple of interviews with their program managers, I’m now very excited to announce that I’ll be starting my full-time Data Science training in January 2021, on Zoom at first, hopefully on-site at some point when COVID vaccines become more readily available and lockdowns start to be lifted.

 In the meantime, more motivated than before, I’m consuming more and more content to give myself an edge when the training starts.
 Here are the resources I’ve found valuable:

 ## Python

 - [CS50: Python][cs50] on Youtube: Kudos to Harvard for releasing this set of CS courses online for free.
 The Python one is the perfect introduction to the language, but would require you to have preliminary knowledge of programming before watching.
 It’s lesson 6, only 5 videos to watch before this one 😉.

 - [DataQuest.io][dataquest]: I don’t know why but they were running a free-week event when I started looking into it, which motivated me to run through as much of the content as I could.
 It’s perfect for putting language concepts into action.

 - [DataSchool][dataschool]: That was my go-to resource even before I decided to start the bootcamp.
 Tons of step-by-step guides to learn the fundamentals of Data Science and Python.
 A good batch available to guide you if you’re planning to launch a Data Science career.

 ## Maths

 - [The Essence of Calculus][calculus] playlist on Youtube.
 Since it’s not using the same notation as I was told in France, I had to supplement this with high-school-level (première and terminale) videos from [NovelClass][novelclass].
 It did wonders for my self-esteem 😆.

 - [Statistics Foundations 1, 2 and 3][statistics foundations] by Eddie Davila on LinkedIn Learning: for brushing up on stats, covering the theoretical knowledge with a few real-world applications.

-As I’m just getting started, I hope I can share more resources soon.
+As I’m getting started, I hope I can share more resources soon.

 What are your favorite Data Science resources to ramp up your skills?